Free webinar · Jun 11: Boost your profitability by controlling site costs. Save your spot →

 These are the options that most affect the quality of the exported BC3:

 Format version (FIEBDC-2 vs FIEBDC-3).
 Always use FIEBDC-3.
-It is the most compatible version with the current programs on the market.
+It's the version most compatible with the programs on the market today.
 FIEBDC-2 is older and some modern programs may have trouble importing it.

-Cost breakdowns.
-If the recipient needs to see the detail of materials, labor and machinery for each line item, enable the export of cost breakdowns.
-If they only need the final unit price of each line item, these can be disabled to generate a lighter file.
+Unit breakdowns.
+If the recipient needs to see the material, labor and machinery detail of each line item, enable the export of unit breakdowns.
+If they only need the final unit price of each item, you can disable them to generate a lighter file.

-Measurements.
-Enable the export of measurements if the BC3 will be used for progress billing or to verify the quantities of each line item.
-In tenders, administrations usually include the measurements in the BC3.
+Quantity takeoffs.
+Enable the export of quantity takeoffs if the BC3 is going to be used for progress certifications or to verify the quantities of each item.
+In tenders, administrations usually include the takeoffs in the BC3.

 Encoding.
 Select UTF-8 to ensure that Spanish special characters (accents, ñ, ü) are exported correctly.
 With ISO-8859-1, incorrect characters may appear when importing into some programs.

-How to import the Presto BC3 into TrowelApp
+How to import a Presto BC3 into TrowelApp

 Once you have the .bc3 file generated from Presto, importing it into TrowelApp takes less than a minute: